Residence Life Policies

-Please contact the Director of Residential Communities, Staci-Jo Palek, at email@example.com or 334-833-4042 if you have questions about campus residency or commuter policies or procedures after reading the information below.
+Please contact email@example.com if you have questions about campus residency or commuter policies or procedures after reading the information below.

-The Huntingdon College Office of Student Affairs and Office of Residential Communities strives to provide students with opportunities for growth along with a welcoming and fun atmosphere.
+The Huntingdon College Office of Student Development and Office of Residential Communities strive to provide students with opportunities for growth along with a welcoming and fun atmosphere.
 On-campus living enables students to maximize the Huntingdon experience without missing any of the action.

-Huntingdon’s five traditional residence halls (Blount, Hanson, Ligon, Searcy and Trimble) offer single and double rooms with varying configurations.
+Huntingdon’s traditional residence halls (Blount, Ligon, Searcy and Trimble) offer rooms with varying configurations.
 In recent years, the College has acquired a number of houses and apartment units in the surrounding neighborhood to provide upperclassmen with unique residential experiences.
 Imagine sharing a home with friends, sitting on the back porch having a jam session, cooking dinner with your roommates … the Huntingdon Village is a distinctive residential experience.

-Students entering Huntingdon College in the 2020-20021 academic year will have a four-year residency requirement to live in campus housing unless the student lives in his or her primary residence with a parent or guardian within 45 miles driving distance of the College or is approved for commuter status on the basis of applicable policies and guidelines as listed on the Commuter Application for New Students at the link below.
+Huntingdon College has a four-year residency requirement—students live in campus housing unless the student lives in his or her primary residence with a parent or guardian within 45 miles driving distance of the College or is approved for Commuter Status on the basis of applicable policies and guidelines as listed in the Commuter Application linked below.
 Each student’s primary residence will be established by the student’s Application for Admission to the College.
-Transfer students will receive one year of residential credit for each full-time attendance at a post-secondary institution.
+Transfer students will receive one year of residential credit for each year of full-time attendance at a post-secondary institution.

 Applying for Campus Residency

-To complete the campus residency application process, both of the following forms must be completed and submitted:
+To complete the campus residency application process, both the Campus Residency Application and the appropriate Campus Residency License Contract (pertaining to the applicable academic year) must be completed and submitted:

 - Campus Residency Application Note: this form is used by new students only; returning students should see the Office of Residential Communities for the pertinent form.